 Can I subdivide the property if it’s included in a flood overlay in the NRMP?

-For properties in a flood overlay, any subdivision needs resource consent.
-The purpose of this rule is to ensure that any allotments created are usable, and that the work done on the subdivision doesn’t increase the flood hazard or expose additional people or property to risk.
+For properties in a flood overlay, any subdivision needs resource consent under the Nelson Resource Management Plan (NRMP).
+The purpose of this rule is to ensure that any allotments created are usable and that the work done on the subdivision doesn’t increase the flood hazard or expose additional people or property to risk.

 What impact does this new information have on the existing flood overlay in the NRMP?